 1. do not use or carry wire trace as branch lines or leaders; or

-2. do not use branch lines running directly off the longline oats or drop lines, known as shark lines.
+2. do not use branch lines running directly off the longline floats or drop lines, known as shark lines.

-This CMM goes into effect on July 1 2015. do not expect to see impacts of this measure ini the current study.
-However this is in response to the analysis carried out by SPC OFP (Rice and Harley 2012, Bromhead et al 2013, Canaco & Donovan 2014 ) in recent years showing the effect of wire trace and shark lines on the catch rate of sharks.
+This CMM goes into effect on July 1 2015so no assessment of it is possible at this stage.
+However the analysis carried out by SPC OFP (Rice and Harley 2012, Bromhead et al 2013, Canaco & Donovan 2014 ) in recent years showing the effect of wire trace and shark lines on the catch rate of sharks indicates that if the measure is adhered to it should reduce the catch rates of silky and oceanic whitetip sharks.

 9 Conclusions

-This paper examines data held by the SPC-OFP for longline and purse seine fisheries in the WCPO to make infrence regarding the populations of key shark species in the WCPO.
-The data sets analysed - observer, operational level and aggregated data - vary in coverage, representativenes and detail, and in general are not oriented at reporting informatoin on bycatch species such as sharks.
-Logsheet data at the operational level is most useful in assessing shark catches and catch rates in the WCPO as a whole however such data are available in the longline fishery for 41% of the sets in 1995-2014 for the WCPFC Statistical Area as a whole, and there is little or no coverage in the northwest Pacific.
-Most of the operational-level longline logsheets sets (59%) did not record any sharks, in contrast XX% observer data for longine did, possible explanations for this discrepancy include underreporting of sharks and that the observer data is not representative of the fishing methods/areas/time periods of the longline fleet as a whole.
+This paper examines data held by the SPC-OFP for longline and purse seine fisheries in the WCPO to makes inferences regarding the populations of key shark species in the WCPO.
+The data sets analysed - observer, logsheet and aggregated data - vary in coverage, representativeness and detail, and in general are not oriented at reporting information on bycatch species such as sharks.
+Logsheet data at the operational level is most useful in assessing shark catch and catch rates in the WCPO as a whole, however, such data are available in the longline fishery for 41% of the sets in 1995-2014 for the WCPFC Statistical Area as a whole, but there is little or no coverage in the northwest Pacific.
+Most of the operational-level longline logsheet sets (59%) did not record sharks, in contrast XX% observer data for longline did, possible explanations for this discrepancy include underreporting of sharks or that the observer data are not representative of the fishing methods/areas/time periods of the longline fleet as a whole.

 -Operational-level coverage in the purse seine fishery is considerably higher (87%), but only 2.5% of purse seine operational-level logsheet sets reported any shark interactions.
-In both fisheries, most reported shark interactions are not species-specific given these limitations in operational-level data, aggregated data (5x5 degree square) were used to characterize effort, observer coverage and re-ported shark catches by flag for both longline and purse seine fisheries.
-For longlines, this analysis showed clear evidence of non-/under-reporting of sharks by several major longline fishing countries.
-It also demonstrated that observer coverage is disproportional by region and flag and to an extent month and thus not entirely representative of the fishery..
+In both fisheries, most reported shark interactions are not species-specific, given these limitations, aggregated data (5x5 degree square) were used to characterize effort, observer coverage and re-ported shark catch by flag for both longline and purse seine fisheries.
+For longlines, this analysis showed clear evidence of non-/under-reporting of sharks by several major longline fleets.
+It also demonstrated that observer coverage is disproportional by region and flag and to an extent month thus they are not entirely representative of the fishery.
 Although the same non-/under-reporting patterns were observed in the purse seine aggregated data, observer coverage in the purse seine fishery is more representative by region and flag.
-Nevertheless observer data on purse seine-caught sharks is limited by the physical practicalities of on board sampling and the lower diversity of sharks encountered relative to the longline fishery.
+Nevertheless observer data on purse seine-caught sharks are limited by the physical practicalities of on board sampling and the lower diversity of sharks encountered relative to the longline fishery.